Peeeeteer/tabbie/docs/get_started.md

 **Create Tasks**
 - Go to the Tasks tab
 - Add things you need to do
-- Check them off when you're done!
-Tabbie will be happy you created a task

-**Use Pomodoro Timer**
-- Go to the Pomodoro tab
-- Pick a task to work on
-- Start the timer
+- Start pomodors for tasks
+- Tick it of when finished

-Tabbie will show a focus animation to help you concentrate
+Tabbie will show focus, happy,relax and bored animations a long the way to keep you focused.

 **Important:**
 All your tasks/notes etc... are only saved on your computer, no one can access them.